Denton residents with medical needs struggling through power outages

-While rotating power outages had thousands of Denton residents pulling on an extra layer or wearing mittens inside, locals with disabilities and fragile medical conditions said they felt stranded.
+While rotating power outages had thousands of Denton residents pulling on extra layers or wearing mittens indoors, locals with disabilities and fragile medical conditions said they felt stranded.
 Moreover, they said, city officials had advice that could endanger them.

 “Her bed has an air bed, and it recirculates the air and keeps the mattress full,” Rosalia Dutra said.
 “When the power goes out, the bed sinks and makes it hard for my mother to stay propped up.”